 2- Drink herbal-infused beverages:

 Creating herbal-infused beverages from your Growing Dome will also keep your body nourished during the Summer Solstice.
 As you know, many cooling herbs will be in full bloom at this time.
-Some of our favorite flowers for infusions are Borage (featured at right), Wisteria, Lavender, and Roses.
+Some of our favorite flowers for infusions are Borage (featured at right), Wisteria, Lavender, and Rose.
 As far as herbs go, you will more than likely find an abundance of chickweed, mint, rosemary, and thyme in your area.
 More importantly though, we recommend you observe what’s locally blooming and research if it’s edible!